 I did not take an ordinary path to becoming a writer, if there is such a thing.
 Instead, I was both foolish and brave in equal measure.
 I have a gypsy's trajectory.
-I spent my early years in Haiti where I was born; I lived on a tiny wooden sailboat at the age of 17 and traveled into a dangerous secret war in Central America; I followed a circus; I traveled to Tashkent by train from Moscow across Kazakhstan and Uzbekistan as the Soviet Union was crumbling; I renovated and lived in a houseboat in Amsterdam and then traveled through Europe; I spent time in a Buddhist monastery in Korea, and studied Japanese women poets of the 11th century in Kyoto.
+I spent my early years in Haiti where I was born; I lived on a tiny wooden sailboat at the age of 17 and traveled into a dangerous secret war in Central America; I traveled to Tashkent by train from Moscow across Kazakhstan and Uzbekistan as the Soviet Union was crumbling; I renovated and lived in a houseboat in Amsterdam and then traveled through Europe; I spent time in a Buddhist monastery in Korea, and studied Japanese women poets of the 11th century in Kyoto.

 For over twenty years France has been my home.
 I have collected stories along the way, but it was here that I got to know my French family and found my deepest inspiration.
 When I finally settled down in Provence I discovered some of the most moving stories I had ever heard from my own family.
 I have written poetry, children's books, short stories, and essays, but my current project, the story of my tante Helene is my first long-form creative non-fiction piece.